atomistic-machine-learning/G-SchNet/README.md

 | duplicating | this is -1 for all "original" structures (i.e. the first occurence of a generated molecule) and the index of the original structure if the generated molecule is a duplicate (in the default settings only original, i.e. unique, structures are stored in the database) |
 | valid | whether the molecule passed the validity check during filtering (i.e. the valency, connectedness and uniquess checks, in the default settings only valid molecules are stored in the databbase) |

-Finally, molecules from the __QM9 training database__ can also be queried for properties available in the QM9 dataset:
+Finally, molecules from the __QM9 training database__ can also be queried for properties available in the QM9 data set:

 | property | unit | description |
 |---|---|---|